United States Preventive Services Task Force: Prostate cancer screening

-In the current recommendation published in 2018, the Task Force recommended that prostate-specific antigen (PSA)-based screening for prostate cancer screenings be an individual decision for men between the ages of 55 to 69.
+In the current recommendation published in 2018, the Task Force recommended that prostate-specific antigen (PSA)-based screening for prostate cancer screenings be an individual decision for men between the ages of 55 and 69.
 In 2018 the Task Force gave PCa screening a C recommendation.

 A final statement published in 2018 recommends basing the decision to screen on shared decision making in those 55 to 69 years old.
 It continues to recommend against screening in those 70 and older.